network architect career path

 For improved job prospects, focus your training and job search on today's hottest network architecture disciplines, such as cloud architecture, Internet of Things (IoT), and secure network design.
 Networking needs in health information technology and electronic medical record management will also create numerous job openings for network pros with relevant skills, so keep a lookout for network architect jobs in the health care industry.

-Source: US Bureau of Labor Statistics' Occupational Outlook Handbook
+Source: U.S. Bureau of Labor Statistics' Occupational Outlook Handbook

 Related Careers